 Annual budgets are adopted on a basis consistent with accounting principles generally accepted in the United States of America for all governmental funds.
-The District's governing board adopts an operating budget no later than July 1 in accordance with State law.
+The District's governing board adopts an operating budget in accordance with State law.
 A public hearing must be conducted to receive comments prior to adoption.
 The District's governing board satisfied these requirements.
 The Board revises this budget during the year to give consideration to unanticipated revenue and expenditures primarily resulting from events unknown at the time of budget adoption.
 The District employs budget control by minor object and by individual appropriation accounts.
 Expenditures cannot legally exceed appropriations by major object account.

-Notes to Financial Statements June 30, 2020
+Notes to Financial Statements June 30, 2021